Sponsor and status

 The resolution was passed in a vote in the House.
 It goes to the Senate next.
 The vote was by voice vote so no record of individual votes was made.

 H.Con.Res.
-1 is a concurrent resolution in the United States Congress.
+1 (116th) was a concurrent resolution in the United States Congress.

 A concurrent resolution is often used for matters that affect the rules of Congress or to express the sentiment of Congress.
 It must be agreed to by both the House and Senate in identical form but is not signed by the President and does not carry the force of law.